 Substitutions

-- Brewed coffee: If you don't have coffee, use hot water.
+- Brewed coffee substitute: If you don't have coffee, use hot water.
 The chocolate flavor won't be as deep, but the cupcakes will still be delicious.

 - You need a 12-well cupcake tin lined with cupcake liners.
 I don't recommend using a glass pan since it conducts heat differently than metal, which I used to test this recipe.
 Don't use a silicone pan because the cupcakes will burn.